Ternary-Crew/PassCollector/README.md

 ### Progress
 * Users can create a master password to the application
-* Users can store usernames and passwords of multiple platforms insdie the app.
+* Users can store usernames and passwords of multiple platforms inside the app.
 * Encryption to the data stored in the app is implemented.

 ### Pending